Quick answer

 - Add 2–3 trend charts — Revenue over time, Burn over time, Funnel conversion

-- Share with co-founders — review weekly on Monday mornings
+- Share with co-founders — unlimited users at no extra cost, review weekly on Monday mornings

 - Set alerts — runway below 6 months, churn above 5%, revenue decline

 This takes 30 minutes to set up.
+No code, no SQL, no data engineer.
 And it changes how your team makes decisions permanently.

 Industry Analytics In India